2022 Ford Ranger Splash dives into deep end of '90s nostalgia

 The Ford Ranger Splash returns, but without the flare-side bed walls that last made a splash in the '90s.
 The 2022 Ford Ranger Splash will be offered as an appearance package, and as a rotating cast of limited editions showcasing a unique body color, Ford announced Wednesday.

-Closing out this generation of Ranger with a Splash before the 2023 redesign, Ford aims to capitalize on two concurrent trends, the resurgent small pickup truck segment and treacly nostalgia for all things '90s.
+Closing out this generation of Ranger with a Splash before the impending redesign, Ford aims to capitalize on two concurrent trends, the resurgent small pickup truck segment and treacly nostalgia for all things '90s.
 We see you, lost sandwich generation known as Gen Xers.

 2022 Ford Ranger Splash Pacakge